buzaturadu/stuff/pfsense_install/pfsense_install.md

 ## One-node infrastructure

 Having a single, beefy server can be a problem sometimes.
 We needed a fleet of virtual servers for various applications and tests, and a router for all of them, but because this is a home setup, we only had a single physical machine for that.
 The only viable solution was to have a one-node infrastructure.

 ## The solution

 We came up with a solution that uses various technologies from the virtualization world.
 A few key points must be met:
 - Server
-- Two or more physical NICs
 - Capable hypervisor
+- pfSense in VM

 ## The server